GHOUL1413/Shadow-Hunter-The-Misty-Woods/README.md

 This project featured VR integration with a library provided by Deakin University.
 Though the code is present, instructions on how to activate it are not given.
 A app would need to be downloaded and a pass code shared in order for that to work.
 The gameplay feature it enabled was allowing you to connect your phone/mobile, and use it like a hand held torch, allowing you to pivot the in game torch by tilting your device.

+Also features in game credit list for used assets.

 ![Preview:]()